-The CoC adopted HUD "Housing First" policy for CoC programs moving forward.
+The County's goals with helping homeless persons make the transition to permanent housing and idependent living are being implemented through the CoC adopting HUD's "Housing First" policy for CoC programs.
 The Housing First policy provides housing stability solutions first, and then supportive services and case management as needed.
 The impetus is to shorten the period of time that individuals and families experience homelessness.
-The

-County's SSVF program provides financial assistance services for permanent housing to veterans and their families.
+The County's SSVF program provides financial assistance services for permanent housing to veterans and their families.
 CalWorks, a state-funded welfare program, provides financial assistance and services for family homelessness prevention.
-Families with children can also receive TBRA assistance through the HOME and ESG programs in permanent housing, while also being case managed.
+For the upcoming year, families with children can also receive TBRA assistance through the HOME and ESG programs in permanent housing (recommend by the County), while also being case managed.
 Homeless individuals participating in Permanent Supportive Housing programs housing in the county receive case management and other supportive services for a period of time to assist with the transition into independent living.